-Many winters ago, I purchased Samosas at an Indian grocery store for 75 cents.
+Many winters ago, I purchased Samosas at an Indian grocery store in New York for 75 cents.

 On my way back home, it struck me that I did not have a microwave to heat my Samosas.